You’ve made a momentous decision. You’ve decided you’re going to change to become healthier, stronger, and to look your best.

 - you’re skinny and want to bulk up by building muscle mass.

 - you’re a man who wants to build a more masculine body by building muscle in the right places like the chest, back, and shoulders.

 - you’re a woman who wants to get a toned, feminine physique by building up her glutes and narrowing her waist.

 - you’re married and want to work out with your spouse, so you can both reap the benefits while doing something fun together.

-The workouts are designed to get you results in 30 days without buying any equipment by mainly using your own bodyweight and a couple things you can find around your place.
+The workouts are designed to get you results in 30 days without buying any equipment by using your own bodyweight and a couple things you can find around your place.